teresabehr/dash-micro/README.md

 Because this is still a work-in-progress, it is not yet available on pypi, but you are welcome to try it out at your own risk :-) Feedback is much appreciated.

-The repo includes the packaged tarball for the most recent stable version.
+The repo includes the packaged tarball for the most recent stable version in the dir ```dash-micro/micro/micro```.
 Download that file and install it in the environment where you're working on your project:

 *to install locally:*